umar-afzaal/ReCKT/README.md

 # ReCkt
-A library of reliable adders and multipliers.
+A library of reliable adders and multipliers..